avinashsai/slot-gpt/README.md

 # slot-gpt
-Code for the paper in ACM TOMM
+Code for the paper accepted in Multimedia Tools and Applications journal.